alexbaban/Various-Programming-Languages/Red/Sending Text Messages with Red and Twilio.md

 - in your Terminal, from inside the `red` folder run `./red -r -t macOS twilio-sms.red`
 - if you're on Windows run `red.bat -r -t Windows twilio-sms.red`

 On macOS a `twilio-sms.app` will be created, on Windows a `twilio-sms.exe` will be created.
-On macOS we might need to run `chmod +x twilio-sms.app` to make it executable.

 Double-click on the executable to launch the application.

 A nice thing about the Red compiler is that we can cross-compile.